- Email: email@example.com

 - Thesis title: Performing fundamental values using an intersectionality perspective to foster inclusion in environmental governance

-- Supervisors: Professor Julia Martin-Ortega, Dr George Holmes, Professor Paula Novo (Scotland’s Rural College ), Professor Azahara Mesa Jurado (El Colegio de la Frontera Sur)
+- Supervisors: Professor Julia Martin-Ortega, Prof George Holmes, Professor Paula Novo (Scotland’s Rural College ), Professor Azahara Mesa Jurado (El Colegio de la Frontera Sur)

 Hello, my name is Silvia, I am from Mexico, and my career is in the field of sustainability and rural development with a focus on fostering female participation in sustainable economic activities in the Lacandon Rainforest, in Chiapas, Mexico.

 My background is on Social Anthropology and my master's degree is in Science in Natural Resources and Rural Development.
 Now, I am in the first year of my PhD program at the School of Earth and Environment, at the University of Leeds.
 The research I am working on is titled “Performing fundamental values using an intersectionality perspective to foster inclusion in environmental governance".